Gagosian Gallery: 2010s

 In November 2010, Gagosian opened its first Paris gallery, a 350-square-meter space (3,757 square feet) at 4 Rue de Ponthieu.
 The gallery was designed by architects Jean-Francois Bodin and Caruso St. John.
 It opened with an exhibition of five new acrylic abstracts and five bronze sculptures by Cy Twombly.
 The 10 paintings were priced between $4 million and $5 million each, and sold before the gallery's official opening.
 In July 2012, following the Paris exhibition, Brazil: Reinvention of the Modern, featuring Neo-Concrete artists Sérgio de Camargo, Lygia Clark, Amilcar de Castro, Hélio Oiticica, Lygia Pape, and Mira Schendel, Gagosian held a sculpture exhibition of works by Brazilian artists in Rio de Janeiro as part of the ArtRio fair.

 Later in 2010, Gagosian opened its first gallery in Switzerland, a 140-square-metre Art Deco space located off Rue du Rhône in Geneva's business district.

 In 2011, Gagosian Gallery expanded its operations into Asia by opening its first permanent gallery in the region, a 5200 sqft facility at the Pedder Building in Hong Kong.

 In October 2012, Gagosian Gallery opened a new gallery in Le Bourget, a northeastern suburb of Paris.
 Designed by architect Jean Nouvel, the 17760 sqft space was the 12th Gagosian location worldwide.

 From May 2016 through 2020, Gagosian Gallery operated a space on Howard Street in San Francisco.
 Over the course of four years, it hosted shows by Richard Prince, Ed Ruscha, Jonas Wood, and Jay DeFeo.

 2020s

 After the 2020 closure of the Howard Street location, Gagosian opened a new gallery in San Francisco in 2021, at the former Marciano Museum.
 It partnered with the Golden Gate National Recreation Area and the Golden Gate National Parks Conservancy to install two large-scale sculptures by Giuseppe Penone at Fort Mason in 2021.

+In 2026, Gagosian hosted its final exhibition at 980 Madison Avenue: a Jasper Johns show.